whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 }
 ```

-After that all lists rendered.
-But we can not identify that each
+Now all lists were rendered.
+But in a same line.
+So we have to add a
-items rendered from which list.
-Add an extra margin for the list to
-resolve this.
+margin for sub lists to separate them from root list.

 ```tsx
 # src/FileBrowser.tsx